AI Music Tools in 2026: Create Songs Without a Studio

 2. Udio

 If Suno is for pop music, Udio is for raw, emotional analog sound.
-Udio's models excel at acoustic guitars, gritty blues, heavy metal, and intricate jazz.
+That's it.
+Udio's models excel at acoustic guitars, gritty blues, heavy metal, and complex jazz.
 The vocal modulation in Udio sounds slightly more authentic and emotionally raw than Suno's hyper-polished pop sound.

-• How to use it: Udio uniquely allows you to "extend" a track perfectly.
+• How to use it: Udio allows you to "extend" a track.
+Simple as that.
 Generate a 30-second verse you love, and then prompt the AI to add an explosive guitar solo right after it.

 • Cost: Generous free beta tiers, with standard paid subscriptions for heavy users.